-- 1. Find the 'PPQ' and 'PRQ' type leaf nodes. - 2.
-Find the subquery trees of these nodes in the subquery list. - 3.
+- 1. Find the 'PPQ' and 'PRQ' type leaf nodes. - Find the subquery trees of these nodes in the subquery list. - 3.
 Reorder these subquery trees. - 4.
-Get the content of the reordered subqueries. - 5.
-Replace the contents of the leaf nodes with this content.
+Get the content of the reordered subqueries. - Replace the contents of the leaf nodes with this content.

 As it can be seen from the algorithm, only the condition parts of the 'PRQ' type leaf nodes are replaced.
-The functions used in the algorithm are explained in the sequel.